Honorary Awards - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 (f) any calling or occupation, which contributes to the development of society and serves as a model for present and future generations.

-4.3 For the purposes of these procedures, achievement of excellence in a field of endeavour may be evidenced by a combination of the following:
+4.3 For the purposes of these procedures, achievement of excellence in a field of endeavour can be evidenced by a one or more of the following:

-4.4 Where a candidate has an established relationship with the University, the award of Doctor of the University will usually be made.
+4.4 When a candidate has an established relationship with the University, the award of Doctor of the University is usually made.

 5. Honorary Senior Fellow

-5.1 The Honorary Awards – Governing Policy provides that an award of Honorary Senior Fellow may be made:
+5.1 The Honorary Awards – Governing Policy provides that an award of Honorary Senior Fellow can be made:

-1. to a person in recognition of a significant and sustained contribution to the development of the University or of the region; or
+1. to a person in recognition of a significant and sustained contribution to the development of the University or of the region.
+Such contributions can be in:

-2. on the recommendation of the Chancellor, to external members of the Council and its Committees who have demonstrated sustained and distinguished service to the University on the Council or a Council Committee for a minimum of three years that is above and beyond the normal expectations of membership.
+1. on the recommendation of the Chancellor, to external members of the Council and its Committees who have demonstrated sustained and distinguished service to the University on the Council or a Council Committee for a minimum of 3 years that is above and beyond the normal expectations of membership.

 5.2 Nominees for the award of Honorary Senior Fellow should have made a significant and sustained contribution to the development of the University or of the region which the University focuses on.
 All nominees should have significant ties with the region from Moreton Bay to Fraser Coast through birth, residence, education, service or advancing significant regional causes.